n123git/yw-cond/docs/format-docs.md

 # CExpression (Cond) System Documentation

-The **CExpression system**, is a proprietary (usually Base64-encoded) system used for evaluating recursive RPN (Reverse Polish Notation) runtime conditions known as Conds.
+The **CExpression system**, is a proprietary Base64-encoded, stack-based, recursive RPN (Reverse Polish Notation) binary format with support for forward-only jumps and engine syscalls used for evaluating and executing runtime conditions used in 3DS & Switch level5 games - colloquially referred to as Conds.
 These Conds are evaluated by `CExpression::CalcSub` internally and contain *one* or more conditions which consist of:
   * Literal values (Constants, IDs etc)
   * Functions (Engine calls)
   * Operators (arithmetic, logical and bitwise)